JeevanJyotiChoudhury/Audio_Recorder_App/README.md

 -> Play, pause and resume the recorded audio.

 -> Upload the audio to the cloud.

+-> Play and pause previously recorded audio from cloud.

 # Installation and getting started